Tgcohce/yt-to-mp4/README.md

 # YouTube to MP4 Downloader
-*Created
-This project is a Streamlit app that allows users to download YouTube videos in MP4 format.
-Users can simply input a YouTube URL, and the app will process and provide a download link for the video in MP4 format.
+*This project is a Streamlit app that allows users to download YouTube videos in MP4 format.
+Users can simply input a YouTube URL, and the app will process and provide a download link for the video in MP4 format.*

 ## Features
 - Input a YouTube video URL to download in MP4 format.